caseyshields/breathe/docs/notes.md

 - setup and cleanup calls often appear extraneous.

+- flash of unstyled text; we could block until we load font...

+- we need a layer manager?

+# Heartbeat Solutions;

 - Heartbeat is another bio-rhythm which we might try to embody on the screen
   - intermittent double pulse
   - rate is not voluntary